GedMarc/angular-awesome/README.md

 - `<wa-radio-button>` was dropped; use `<wa-radio appearance="button">` instead

 ### What's New in 1.1.0
-- Major version update to align with Web Awesome 3.0.0-beta.4
+- Alignment with Web Awesome 3.0.0-beta6 (preparing for Web Awesome 1.0.0)
-- Added all component removals from Web Awesome beta
+- Added all component removals from recent Web Awesome betas
-- Updated documentation to reflect the latest changes
+- Regenerated documentation and examples to reflect latest changes
 - General bug fixes and improvements

 ### What's New in 1.0.3